 Pasta is the best.
 Period.
 There’s absolutely no arguing about it.
 Fuck low carb.
 Fuck zoodles.
 Zoodles.
 I mean come on.
 I love zucchini.
 But I want them WITH my pasta not AS my pasta.
 That’s just not right.
 Talking about zucchini, why are the Brits the only one calling them courgettes?
 French cuisine, o là là, bon appétit, mais pourquoi?
 It’s like their fable for gâteau (pronounced more like ghetto, in the Brummie accent that is.
 I’m from the Black Forest Ghetto, yo, and please, love, can I have a cuppa with that?).
 Brits equate French expressions with haute cuisine.
 Alors, back to topic.

 Pasta.
 An art in itself.
 Pasta means simplicity and elegance.
 Pasta is designed to be flawless in its raison d’être – transporting sauce to mouth in the best manner possible.
 Pasta and sauce is legit the perfect combo.
-An al dente dream of two lucullian partners complementing each other to perfection.
+An al dente dream of two components complementing each other perfectly.

-It’s a bargain.
 Even expensive pasta is still incredibly cheap.
 Pasta is easy to obtain, easy to prepare, easy to share.
-It takes 10-15 minutes to boil and cook some pasta, in the meantime chop some garlic and chilies, sauté them in some olive oil, add the pasta and some parmiggiano et voilà – a simple yet obscenely luscious dinner.
-Priceless in every single sense.
-And, as an inevitable rule: you shall always cook too much pasta.
+It takes 10-15 minutes to boil and cook some pasta.
+In the meantime, you may chop some garlic and chilies, sauté them in a splash of extra virgin olive oil, aka the only kind conservatives approve of, stir in the now cooked and draines pasta, sprinkle parmiggiano on top of it – et voilà: Soul food at its best.
+And: you will always cook too much pasta.
 And eat it all anyway.

-Alas, pasta was unjustly discredited by the rise of the low carb movement.
-But, as with any food, pasta in moderation does no harm and more importantly, it fills you up quite nicely.
+With many shapes come many shames.
+No fat shaming, no, but wiht the rise of the low carb movement began the downfall of pasta.
+As with any food, pasta, too, does no harm consumed in moderation.
+More importantly, it fills you up quite nicely and hugs you from the inside.
 A life without pasta is sad.
-Look at all those health hipsters instagramming their overpriced Quinoabowls that neither leave them happy nor satisfied whereas I contendly munch on my bowl of penne al tonno for a a quarter of the price and twice as good in taste.
-Low carb is not about eating healthy.
+Look at all those health hipsters instagramming their overpriced Quinoabowls whereas I get to munchmunchmunch my bowl of penne for half the price and twice the satisfaction.
+Not really news: Low carb is not about eating healthy.
 It’s about being skinny.
 Also: Pasta bellies are the cutest.
 At least mine is.
 It’s been a long path till I learned to accept and embrace my little food pouch.
-And sometimes I forget that it’s actually cute (shout out to all my exes who told me exactly that and I refused to believe.
+And sometimes I forget that it’s actually cute (shout out to all my exes who assured me exactly that despite my disbelief.
 You were right).
-So here’s to the carbs, to the pasta, to the bread to nibble on before dinner is served and to dip into the last bit of sauce from your plate.
+So here’s to the carbs, here’s to pasta, here’s to the bread to nibble on before dinner is served and to soak up the last bit of sauce from your plate.
 No sauce to be wasted!

-I guess it’s safe to say that I have successfully established the fact that I love pasta.
-It’s about time we make some!
-Last summer, I travelled to Italy, and in the back of beyond in Broccostella, Frosinone, I learned from a real Italian nonna the secrets of making pasta from scratch.
-For this, we first of all need the right music:
+Now that you’re all convinced (if that was necessary in the first place) of the greatness of pasta, it’s about time we make some!
+Last summer, in Italy, in the back of beyond in a small town called Broccostella, Frosinone, I learned from a real Italian nonna the secrets of pasta-making.
+First of all, we need the right soundtrack:

-Take a fork and mix eggs with the flour, then use your hands to knead.
+Take a fork and whisk the eggs with the flour, afterwards use your hands to knead.
 Knead knead knead.
-Kinda spread the dough with your hands, fold it once and use your thenars to spread it again.
+Stretch and spread the dough with your hands, fold it once, use your thenars to spread it again.
 Repeat indefinitily.
-WARNING: You’ll need lots of pressure.
-Pasta making is not for the weak.
-Nur die Harten kommen in Garten as the German saying goes.
+WARNING: You’ll need lots of force and pressure.
+Pasta (making) is not for the weak.
+Nur die Harten kommen in Garten.
 Only the tough can make that stuff.
-After a while, about the time you’re convinced you’ve used up all your strength, put the dough aside and sprinkle some flour on your vintage wooden board.
-Now a device comes into play that you call rolling pin, in German Nudelholz (literally pasta wood so especially made for that purpose), and which in Italian bears the wonderful name mattarello.
-Which, if you say it out loud, sounds like a machine gun rattling and thus compasses the famous imagery of the arrabiata housewife threatening to show her up-to-no-good marito who’s really in charge.
+Once you’re convinced there’s no strength for kneading and spreading and stretching left, you may put the dough aside.
+Sprinkle some flour on a big wooden board.
+Now we need a mattarello.
+Which sounds like warfare, like a machine gun rattling, like the angry arrabiata moglia waiting for her marito to dare come home late and drunk again….
 So treat her kindly.
-She’s got a weapon and really strong arms from all the kneading.
-In this scenario however, peacefully use the mattarello to carefully spread the dough in all directions.
-Roll it up and then place your hands in the middle of the rolling pin, apply a light pressure and move your hands away from each other, all the while pressing and stretching the dough to the outer sides.
+She’s got a weapon and really strong arms.
+In our realms, we refer to il mattarello as rolling pin or Nudelholz.
+So peaceful.
+Instead of violently, we use our mattarello to carefully drag and stretch the dough even more in all directions.
+For this, we wrap the dough around the mattarello, place our hands in the middle, apply light pressure and slide our hands slowly in opposite directions, away from each other, towards the ends of the wood.
+Keep pressing and stretching and stroking the dough towards the outside, basically.
+Like a cat that wants SERIOUS cuddle, not the cute one.
 Repeat indefinitely.
 Once the dough is thin enough, roll it up once more r e a l l y lightly, then remove the mattarello.